vaneseltine/nominally/paper.md

 # Summary

-With greater and greater data availability, the importance of successfully connecting people across disparate datasets grows.
+With ever greater data availability, the importance of successfully connecting people across disparate datasets grows.
-In this process of record linkage, as we draw from multiple sources we would like identify and measure similarities of the name "Matthew VanEseltine" in one database,
+As we link records from multiple sources, we would like to identify and measure similarities of names such as "Matthew VanEseltine" in one database,
 "Matt Van Eseltine" in another, and "Vaneseltine, M PhD" in a third.